Before you realized you were going through menopause, what kinds of symptoms did you have?

 The joint pain in my ankles and hips hurt so badly that it was hard to walk in the mornings.
 I also had headaches, dry eyes, depression, and mood swings where I’d go from happy to angry.
 I gained 40 pounds in a short period of time, and then I gained another 20 pounds!
 I’ve always had low cholesterol and all of a sudden it shot upward.

 When did you realize you were going through menopause?

-How long did you go through menopause and what is your life like now?
+What is your life like now?

-Within 60 days my cholesterol had lowered by 20 or 30 points.
-I had no more headaches, I was feeling good and my fatigue had disappeared.
+Within 60 days, my cholesterol had lowered by 20 or 30 points.
+I had no more headaches, I was feeling good, and my fatigue had disappeared.
 Today, I am still aging, but I feel good.

 What were some of the positive aspects of going through menopause?

 The most positive part was that I was able to make the film “Hot Flash Havoc.”
 We wanted to educate women, men, and doctors about the real facts surrounding perimenopause and menopause.
 Most women don’t realize that perimenopause often begins at 35.
 We need to educate women so they’re not prescribed just another medication for each symptom they experience.

 I would be happy if my menstruation stopped completely, but either way it’s okay.
 I think the media has sent the message to women that if they stop menstruating, they’re useless.
 Women need to realize that their “second act” is time for a change regarding children, family, creativity, realizing passions, and improving relationships.

 Tell us about a significant moment in your journey through menopause.